-Here at Montana Whitetails we can offer fantastic rifle hunts for whitetail deer on our private ranches outside our dedicated 10 miles of archery only riverbottom area!
-With over 20,000 acres of private land we can offer a very successful rifle hunt from spot and stalk and tree stand hunting, to natural terrain ground blinds watching brush choked coulees and travel corridors in the open prairie where some of these big bucks call home and are tough to bowhunt!
+Here at Montana Whitetails we can offer fantastic rifle hunts for whitetail deer on our private ranches.
+With over 10,000 acres of private land we can offer a very successful rifle hunt from spot and stalk and tree stand hunting, to natural terrain ground blinds watching brush choked coulees and travel corridors in the open prairie where some of these big bucks call home and are tough to bowhunt!

 We do specialize in archery hunts and focus most of our advertising to that market.
 However, we can provide an awesome whitetail deer rifle hunt on our private leases.
 We do have some river bottom that can be hunted with either bow or rifle.
 Don’t be fooled by the small percentage of river bottom land available to rifles, there are an abundance of mature trophy class whitetail bucks in these areas where archery hunting them is difficult.
 Large areas of thick willows and tag alders broken up by small meadows and few trees, bordered by vast expanses of agriculture, make for some awesome big buck habitat.
 This also creates tougher bow hunting conditions, but awesome gun hunting.
 Most rifle stands are set along the edge’s of large thickets bordering open meadows where whitetail movement can be observed in these openings between willow thickets.